defano/digital-design/microblaze/README.md

 ![Waveform](doc/sim/1.png)

-#### Simulating the Microblaze model
+#### Simulating the MicroBlaze model

-The Microblaze simulation model (`core/microblaze_mcs_v1_4.v`) that was generated by the `coregen` tool is "structural" in nature; that is, rather than describing the CPU's behavior in straight RTL terms (i.e., with `assign` and `always@` statements), it defines the CPU in terms of other components (called _cells_) that are part of Xilinx' library.
+The MicroBlaze simulation model (`core/microblaze_mcs_v1_4.v`) that was generated by the `coregen` tool is "structural" in nature; that is, rather than describing the CPU's behavior in straight RTL terms (i.e., with `assign` and `always@` statements), it defines the CPU in terms of other components (called _cells_) that are part of Xilinx' library.
 We need to make these cells available to Icarus Verilog in order for it to simulate.

 There are three Xilinx cell library directories that must pass to `iverilog` when we invoke the simulator (using the `-y` command line switch):